Built for contractors with active jobs who need governance & review

 Controller-level oversight for construction businesses

-Our work focuses on reviewing and validating the accounting function to ensure job costing, WIP, and monthly financial reporting are reliable.
-We oversee reconciliations, review ledger activity, and check job level margins so the numbers make sense before reports are finalized.
+We review and validate the accounting function so job costing, WIP, and monthly financial reporting stay reliable.
+We oversee reconciliations, review ledger activity, and check job-level margins before reports are finalized.

-We also establish discipline around the close process, reporting standards, and internal controls.
-This ensures issues are identified early, corrections are made on time, and financials remain consistent month after month.
+We establish discipline around the close process, reporting standards, and internal controls, so issues are caught early, corrections are made on time, and financials stay consistent month after month.

-Controller services sit between bookkeeping and CFO level strategy.
-The goal is not to replace your bookkeeper, but to add an experienced layer of review, governance, and accountability so financial information can be trusted as the business grows.
+Controller services sit between bookkeeping and CFO-level strategy.
+We do not replace your bookkeeper; we add a layer of review, governance, and accountability so financial information can be trusted as the business grows.

 The Diagnosis